Close Menu

 • Clicky buttons are divisive

 The EasySMX S10 is nearly as capable and comfortable as the Switch 2 Pro Controller, yet it’s $30 cheaper at $59.99.
 It’s full of surprises, too, including the best adaptation of Nintendo’s HD rumble that I’ve felt in a third-party controller.
 It’s also one of the few options that can remotely wake the Switch 2 from sleep mode via Bluetooth.
-Lastly, it includes built-in amiibo support — another rare feature to find in a third-party gamepad.
+Lastly, it includes amiibo support — another rare feature to find in a third-party gamepad.

 However, the S10 isn’t a Switch 2 Pro copycat; it’s a lot grippier, both around the grips themselves and on its stick caps.
 Button presses and trigger pulls feel different from most other controllers, too, yielding a softer press and shorter travel, which is likely to be the most divisive aspect of the S10.
 One of my favorite aspects of the S10’s design is its swappable eight-way (circular) D-pad, making diagonal attacks in Hollow Knight: Silksong considerably easier to execute than with a four-way D-pad.